Spanning a length of 5,000 miles and made up of 54 distinct countries, Africa is one of the most diverse continents in the world.

 The seemingly endless dunes of the Namib-Naukluft National Park in Southern Namibia are just one example, but while this area might be best known for its red and orange sand, there are also canyons, mountains, and even lakes to explore here.

-Sossusvlei is one of the most popular parts of the park, but it still feels wonderfully remote, and even if there are other tourists, it’s difficult to spot them in this vast sea of sand.
+Sossusvlei is one of the most popular parts of the park, but it still feels wonderfully remote.
 This is a place that looks just like a painting: blackened dead trees grow out of dazzling white salt pans, and towering orange dunes roll beneath endless blue skies.

-Sesriem Canyon is also a must-visit, and here you can camp under the desert stars after a day of exploring.
+Sesriem Canyon is also a must-visit and you can enjoy camping under the desert stars after a day of exploring.

 2. Chobe National Park, Botswana